Panama City, Panama

 What are the schools in Panama City like?

 "The International School of Panama (ISP) is one of the best international schools in Panama City.
 Located in the heart of the city, ISP offers a comprehensive education program for students from Pre-Kindergarten to Grade 12.
 The school follows an American-style curriculum and is accredited by the Southern Association of Colleges and Schools (SACS).
 ISP also offers a variety of extracurricular activities, including sports, music, and art.
 The Oxford International School is another excellent international school in Panama City.
 This school offers a British-style curriculum and is accredited by the Council of International Schools (CIS).
 Oxford International School also offers a wide range of extracurricular activities, such as sports, music, and art.
 The Balboa Academy is a bilingual school in Panama City that offers a comprehensive education program for students from Pre-Kindergarten to Grade 12.
 The school follows an American-style curriculum and is accredited by the Southern Association of Colleges and Schools (SACS).
 Balboa Academy also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Panama City (ISPC) is another excellent bilingual school in Panama City.
 This school offers a comprehensive education program for students from Pre-Kindergarten to Grade 12.
 The school follows an American-style curriculum and is accredited by the Southern Association of Colleges and Schools (SACS).
-ISPC also offers a variety of extracurricular activities, such as sports, music, and art," remarked one expat living in Panama City with children attending .
+ISPC also offers a variety of extracurricular activities, such as sports, music, and art," said one parent with children at in Panama City.

 What are the pros and cons of living in Panama City?